arjunindia/fb-phisher-python/README.md

 you can also attach some sort of image or any thing else with the link so that user immediately enter the credentials
+## How to update the tool

+run this command:- git stash && git pull

 # fb-phisher-p